mal1ceee/GolangApIGovTech/README.md

 2. After clonning the repo, run go mody tidy in root directory to install dependancies

 3. Run CREATE DATABASE postgres

 4. Run -U postgres -d postgres -a -f (Path to database_schema.sql)

-5. psql -U postgres -d postgres -a -f (Path to seed.sql)
+5. psql -U postgres -d postgres -a -f (Path to seed.sql) to populate table

-6. After clonning the repo, run go mody tidy to install dependancies
+6. After clonning the repo, run go mod tidy to install dependancies

 7. To run the server, cd cmd/server/main.go to start the application